zonneplan/KiBot/README.md

                          Note that this name is used only when output is ''.
         - `netlist_file`: [string=''] Path to netlist or xml file.
         - `no_blacklist_virtual`: [boolean=false] Do not blacklist virtual components.
+                                  IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `no_redraw_on_drag`: [boolean=false] Do not redraw pcb on drag by default.
         - `normalize_field_case`: [boolean=false] Normalize extra field name case.
 E.g. 'MPN' and 'mpn' will be considered the same field.
         - `output`: [string='%f-%i%v.%x'] Filename for the output, use '' to use the IBoM filename (%i=ibom, %x=html).
 Affected by global options.
         - `show_fabrication`: [boolean=false] Show fabrication layer by default.
         - `sort_order`: [string='C,R,L,D,U,Y,X,F,SW,A,~,HS,CNN,J,P,NT,MH'] Default sort order for components.
 Must contain '~' once.
+        - `variant`: [string=''] Board variant to apply.
+                     Avoid using it in conjunction with with IBoM native filtering options.
         - `variant_field`: [string=''] Name of the extra field that stores board variant for component.
+                           IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `variants_blacklist`: [string=''] List of board variants to exclude from the BOM.
+                                IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `variants_whitelist`: [string=''] List of board variants to include in the BOM.
+                                IBoM option, avoid using in conjunction with KiBot variants/filters.

 * KiBoM (KiCad Bill of Materials)
   * Type: `kibom`